 - Details of payment defaults

 It is essential to note that if payments are not met, the record attaches to the individual’s credit history, and reflects in their credit score.
 Lenders and credit companies use the credit score to determine an individual’s suitability or worthiness for a loan, such as long or short term loans.

-Where credit scores are low, some lenders may still consider providing a loan, but may alter loan terms and interest rates accordingly.
+Where credit scores are low, some direct loan lenders may still consider providing a loan but may alter the terms and interest rates accordingly.
 Learning about your credit score and taking steps to improve it most definitely increases the chances of getting a loan with favourable terms and rates.